The Hacker Aesthetic

 One of my favorite lessons from the all time classic Stephen Covey’s “7 Habits of Highly Effective People” is the idea of the “character ethic” and the “personality ethic”.
 Covey says that after World War II people started focusing on shortcuts, techniques and methods to being great.
 He labelled this the Personality Ethic.
 The Character Ethic in contrast is more focused on changing the core of who you are.
 The goal is to improve your character to actually be great, not just convince others that you are great or try to appear great.
 Words to live by if you ask me.

 Growth hacking is the business version of the Personality Ethic.
 Shortcuts to growth are great if the value exists.
 But don’t put the cart before the horse.
 It makes the world a crappy place.
-A lot like the personality ethic does.
+Just like the personality ethic.

 Marrying Value and Hacking